 9. Time Management

 Efficient time management skills are crucial for meeting production deadlines.
-Production Managers must prioritize tasks, allocate time effectively, and ensure that all production activities are completed within the set timeframe.
+Production managers must prioritize tasks, allocate time effectively, and ensure all activities are completed within the set timeframe.
 This skill helps optimize productivity and avoid delays.

 10. Continuous Improvement